Quick Method of Accounting for GST/HST

 If your business adds a new service, purchases the operations of another firm, or significantly changes its product lines or sales patterns, you have to determine your eligibility to continue using the quick method and the remittance rates that apply to your eligible supplies.

-If the nature of your business changes, see Who can make this election? to determine if you are still a person who can use the quick method.
-If you are no longer eligible, see How long does the election stay in effect? to determine when you have to start calculating your GST/HST remittance using the regular method.
+If the nature of your business changes, see Determine if you can make this election to determine if you are still a person who can use the quick method.
+If you are no longer eligible, see Duration of this election to determine when you have to start calculating your GST/HST remittance using the regular method.

 Filling out your GST/HST return using the quick method